awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `createPolicy(input:completion:)`

 Creates an IoT policy.
 The created policy is the default version for the policy.
 This operation creates a policy version with a version identifier of 1 and sets 1 as the policy's default version.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CreatePolicy action.
+Requires permission to access the [CreatePolicy](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func createPolicy(input: CreatePolicyInput, completion: @escaping (ClientRuntime.SdkResult<CreatePolicyOutputResponse, CreatePolicyOutputError>) -> Void)